ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

     If the token was not provided to the KDC through a Token Transfer Request (e.g., it is used directly to validate TLS instead), it is REQUIRED of the specific application profile to define how the challenge N_S is generated (REQ15).

 * 'creds_repo', which can be present if the format of the Client's authentication credential in the 'client_cred' parameter is a certificate.
 In such a case, this parameter has as value the URI of the certificate.
 This parameter is encoded as a CBOR text string.
-Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT6).
+Alternative specific encodings of this parameter MAY be defined in application profiles of this specification (OPT6).

-* 'control_uri', with value a full URI, encoded as a CBOR text string.
+* 'control_uri', whose value is a full URI, encoded as a CBOR text string.
 A default url-path is /ace-group/GROUPNAME/node, although implementations can use different ones instead.
 The URI MUST NOT have url-path /ace-group/GROUPNAME.

    If 'control_uri' is specified in the Join Request, the Client acts as a CoAP server and hosts a resource at this specific URI.
 The KDC MAY use this URI to send CoAP requests to the Client (acting as CoAP server in this exchange), for example for one-to-one provisioning of new group keying material when performing a group rekeying (see {{update-keys}}), or to inform the Client of its removal from the group {{sec-node-removal}}.